apache/datafusion/docs/source/user-guide/cli.md

 ### Install and run using Homebrew (on MacOS)

 DataFusion CLI can also be installed via Homebrew (on MacOS).
+If you don't have Homebrew installed, you can check how to install it [here](https://docs.brew.sh/Installation).

 Install it as any other pre-built software like this:

 ```bash
 brew install datafusion